trellisconnect/savvy-sdk-docs/README.md

       // OPTIONAL: Set this value to true if you would like to skip the intermediary login interview questions
       directLogin: false,

+      // If the Savvy Widget is going to be embedded in a native web view, set isWebView: true
+      isWebView: false,

       // OPTIONAL: onConnect(connectionId, metadata)
       // Called when the user has authenticated access to their insurance account
       // and granted permission to Savvy to access its data.